Steel strike of 1959: Background

+The USWA was an empowering and militant organization started by Philip Murray who was an outspoken advocate for fair wages among mill workers.
+In 1946, a dispute between the USWA and Benjamin Fearless, the chairman of United States Steel Corporation, came to the attention of President Truman.
+At the time, US Steel was a highly profitable and workers felt their wages should be increased.
+Intense bargaining ensued, and federal officials, including John Snyder the Reconversion Director and Charles Bowles from the Price Administration, attempted to broker an agreement by freezing steel prices at $2.40 a ton in the hopes of taming inflation.
+As the prospects of a strike increased, President Truman offered his compromise of “an eighteen and one-half cent increment in wages and four dollars-per-ton price boost.”
+Fearless held firm, however, and a short one month long strike ensued until Truman offered another compromise of “an additional one dollar-per-ton price raise.”

-USWA founding president Philip Murray died in November 1952, and David J. McDonald was named acting president by the USWA executive board.
-Although observers felt that Murray had intended to push McDonald out of the union, his sudden death left McDonald in a position to take control.
-In 1953, the USWA executive board named McDonald president.
+Short strikes became a pattern between Murray and Fearless and happened again in 1949 and 1952 usually ending with some sort of government brokered agreement.
+Philip Murray died of a heart attack in November 1952, and in 1953, the USWA executive board named David J. McDonald president.

 McDonald emphasized enhanced fringe benefits.
 The election of Dwight Eisenhower as US president and Republican majorities in the United States Congress (at least from 1952 to 1954) made expansion of social programs unlikely, but Eisenhower indeed would extend many of Roosevelt's programs.

 Subsequently, McDonald focused negotiations on benefits such as unemployment compensation, health insurance, pensions, tuition reimbursement and other items.
 Throughout the 1950s, however, McDonald felt an intense rivalry with the United Auto Workers (UAW).
 The UAW often won better wage and benefit packages than the Steelworkers and were able to obtain the closed shop.
 McDonald's negotiating stands often reflected the interunion jealousy.

 McDonald led the Steelworkers on strike in 1956, winning substantial wage increases, unemployment benefits, layoff rights, and improved pensions.